-The right clamping technology for every kind of machining operation.
+The right tool clamping technology for every kind of machining operation: HAIMER Tool Holders

 During machining, specific demands for tool holding are laid down by each industry and application.
 The range varies from high-speed cutting to heavy roughing.

-HAIMER offers the right solution and clamping technology for all specific requirements.
+With the HAIMER tool holders, HAIMER offers the right solution and tool clamping technology for all specific requirements.
 Therefore, each year we invest approximately 10 percent of our turnover in research and development.

 Our primary interest is to offer our customers sustainable solutions which enable a competitive advantage.
 This way, you can always maintain your competitive advantage in machining.